Ethambutol HydrochlorideOther Names: EMB, Myambutol, ethambutol Drug Class: Opportunistic Infections and Coinfections

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of ethambutol hydrochloride to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of ethambutol hydrochloride in people with HIV.

 Before taking ethambutol hydrochloride, tell your health care provider:

 - If you are allergic to ethambutol hydrochloride or any other medicines.

 - About any medical conditions you have or have had.